LaborCoinCreator/LaborCoin/final-launch/test-results/ExchangeV4/restricted-mode-public-buy.md

 ## 9. Required Follow-Up Evidence

-Record each follow-up transaction in a separate validation file.
+Each follow-up transaction will be recorded in a separate validation file.

 ### 9.1 Remove Temporary Tester Exclusion